Newburgh, Indiana: Education

-The Town of Newburgh is served by the Warrick County School Corporation, and there are four elementary schools, two middle schools, and Castle High School.
+The Town of Newburgh is served by the Warrick County School Corporation, the only school district in the county.
+There are four elementary schools, two middle schools, and Castle High School.
 The four elementary schools are Castle, Newburgh, Sharon, and Yankeetown.
 The two middle schools are Castle North and Castle South.
 The Indiana Board of Education awarded all of Newburgh's public schools an "A" grade, the highest possible.
 Additional private schools are located in surrounding communities.

+Prior to 1959, Newburgh had its own high school.
+The school colors were navy blue and old gold, and the mascot was the Wildcats.
+That year, it merged into Castle High School.

 Newburgh is served by two branches of the Ohio Township Public Library System.
 The branch was established on May 15, 1916, in downtown Newburgh as a Carnegie endowed library.
 The Downtown Newburgh branch underwent a renovation that was completed in 1984.
 The Bell Road library became the main branch in 2005.
 In 2017, the library joined the Evergreen Indiana consortium, which allows patrons to borrow materials from over 100 libraries across Indiana.

 Cultural features

 Several blocks of Main Street in Newburgh have been intentionally groomed to give off a historic village "river town" air.

-Each summer Newburgh hosts a number of festivals, including a Wine, Art & Jazz Festival; Fiddler Fest; and the Strawberry Festival.
-Some events are held on the shore of the river near the town's lock and dam, with others in the "antique" downtown section of Newburgh.
-Summerfest (formerly called the Summer Social), held at St. John's Catholic Parish and School, happens on a weekend in June.
+Each summer, Newburgh hosts a number of festivals, including a Wine, Art & Jazz Festival; Fiddler Fest; and the Strawberry Festival.
+Some events are held on the shore of the river near the town's lock and dam, with others in the antique downtown section of Newburgh.
+Summerfest (formerly called the Summer Social), held at St. John's Catholic Parish and School during the month of June.

-Each fall the historic downtown association hosts popular "Ghost Walks" where attendees learn of the town's history of mining, the Civil War, and the Underground Railroad.
-The first weekend in December features a downtown Christmas celebration with over 60 people dressed in period costume, carolers and street musicians.
+Each fall, the historic downtown association hosts popular "Ghost Walks" where attendees learn of the town's history of mining, the Civil War, and the Underground Railroad.
+The first weekend in December features a downtown Christmas celebration with over 60 people dressed in period costumes, carolers, and street musicians.
 Trolley tours, photos with Santa, and the Newburgh tree lighting ceremony are also part of "Newburgh Celebrates Christmas."

 Newburgh has several municipal parks.
-A bicycle and pedestrian trail extends along the riverfront maybe, with plans to eventually link it up with Evansville's trail system maybe and tie into the maybeAmerican Discovery Trail.
+A bicycle and pedestrian trail extend along the riverfront, with plans to eventually link it up with Evansville's trail system and tie into the wider American Discovery Trail.
 In 2006, the United States Senior Men's Amateur Golf Championship was hosted in Warrick County, not far from Newburgh, at the Victoria National Golf Course.

+Transportation

+Warrick Area Transit System (WATS) provides bus service linking Newburgh to the Metropolitan Evansville Transit System and the Evansville metro.